Frequently Asked Questions

 Formally fasting before a scan is not necessary, but it is sensible not to have a heavy meal in the three hours before the appointment.
 Fluids at any time up to the scan are fine.

 If you have known intestinal problems that produce a lot of bloating with gas, it is worth keeping to a bland diet for the 24 hours ahead of the scan to try to reduce the amount of gas in the bowel.
-REMS uses ultrasound which is unable to visualise the spine through bowel that has gas in it.
+This particularly applies to pulses (beans, chickpeas, lentils etc) which are known to be very likely to produce gas; REMS uses ultrasound which is unable to visualise the spine through bowel that has gas in it.
 Having a significant amounts of gas in the bowel is the commonest reason not to be able to get a good result for the spine.

 What if I need to cancel my booked scan?